-Nutrition and Health Course Code: EC7041 Credit Hours: 2+0

-Nutrition and Health course provides the pharmacy students basics of nutrition by discussing the nutrients, their function in the human body and their sources in the diet.
+Are a IV Nutrition and Health Course Code: EC7041 Credit Hours: 2+0 Nutrition and Health course provides the pharmacy students basics of nutrition by discussing the nutrients, their function in the human body and their sources in the diet.
 This course gives the students an understanding of the causes behind health issue related to nutrition.
 The course makes the students aware about what to eat and how to choose healthy foods.
 The course also makes the students to solve nutrition-related problems and make healthy food and nutrition decisions.

-Bioassay and Screening in Drug Development Course Code: EC7042 Credit Hours: 2+0

-The course provides basics of tests applied in screening and bioassay of new substances for the drug discovery and development.
-It also focuses on clarification of the basic concepts of biological assay of drugs based on their pharmacological classification.
-Experiments applied to assess many drug classes like autonomic-acting agents, anti-inflammatory, analgesics, Cardiac glycosides, antihypertensive agents are fully discussed.
-In vivo and invitro antitumor assay (cell-based assay MTT and SRB assay), flow cytometry, high throughput screening, cardiovascular risk assessment in modern drug development, preclinical safety and toxicity testing of drugs in addition to target identification, validation and biological evaluation will be covered.
+Bioassay and Screening in Drug Development Course Code: EC7042 Credit Hours: 2+0 The course provides basics of tests applied in screening and bid development.
+It also focuses on clarification of the basic concept classification.
+Experiments applied to assess many drug classes Cardiac glycosides, antihypertensive agents are fully discussed.
+SRB assay), flow cytometry, high throughput screening, cardiov preclinical safety and toxicity testing of drugs in addition to targ covered. ots of biological assay of drugs b like autonomic-acting agents, an In vivo and invitro antitumor ass ascular risk assessment in moder ased on their pharmacological hti-inflammatory, analgesics, ay (cell-based assay MTT and n drug development,